ethereum/distributed-validator-specs/README.md

 ### Assumptions
 - We assume *N* total nodes and an *M-of-N* threshold signature scheme.
-    - For general compatibility with BFT consensus protocols, we assume that `M = (2 * N / 3) + 1`.
+    - For general compatibility with BFT consensus protocols, we assume that `M = ceil(2 * N / 3)`.
 - This specification assumes [some leader-based safety-favoring consensus protocol](src/dvspec/consensus.py) for the Co-Validators to decide on signing upon the same attestation/block.
-We assume that the consensus protocol runs successfully with *M* correct nodes out of *N* total nodes.
+We assume that the consensus protocol runs successfully with *M* correct nodes, no more than `F = (N-1)/3` Byzantine nodes and no more than `N - M - F` fail-stop nodes out of *N* total nodes.
 - We assume the usual prerequisites for safe operation of the Validator Client, such as an up-to-date anti-slashing database, correct system clock, etc.
 - We disregard the voting on the "correct" Ethereum fork for now - this functionality will be added in a future update.